bjesuiter/chrome-session-quicksave/Readme.md

 - add an options page for extension configuration, allow config of
   - Default Behavior when one specific session folder does already exist (overwrite, create new, ask)
-- Add a component for visual selection of a parent bookmark folder for storing the session folders

 ### Migrating to Chrome Manifest V3